TheodoreRed/Market-Simulation/README.md

 - Input how many buyers and assets there will be
 - Input the number of days to simulate
 ## Display
-- Prints off all buyer data
+- Prints off all Buyer and Asset data
-- Prints Market Data
+- Prints Market data
 - Prints who was best and worst buyer